jmcollin78/solar_optimizer/README.md

 Similarly, a minimum stop duration can be specified in the `duration_stop_min` parameter.

 ## Usability
-Each configured device is associated with a switch-type entity that authorizes the algorithm to use the device.
+Each configured device is associated with a switch-type entity named `enable` that authorizes the algorithm to use the device.
 If I want to force the heating of the hot water tank, I put its switch to off.
 The algorithm will therefore not look at it, the water heater switches back to manual, not managed by Solar Optimizer.

 In addition, it is possible to define a usability rule for equipment.
 For example, if the car is charged at more than 90%, the algorithm considers that the equipment which controls the charging of the car must be switched off.
 This rule is defined in the form of a configurable template which is True if the equipment is usable.